mubasharsidhu/news_aggregator_api/README.md

 ##

-### Add new News source
+### Add a new News Source

-To add new news source to fetch articles, you may simply perform the following steps:
+To add a new news source to fetch articles, you may simply perform the following steps:

 1. Obtain the API key from the news API source (for example `xyztimes`)
 2. Add that API key to .env file at root where Makefile is placed